inkangdev/jumisa/README.md

 # jumisa
-A gathering of stock-crazed people
+A gathering of stock-crazed people.